codelucas/newspaper/docs/user_guide/advanced.rst

 Reference this line to see it in action:
 `https://github.com/codelucas/newspaper/blob/master/newspaper/extractors.py#L668 <https://github.com/codelucas/newspaper/blob/master/newspaper/extractors.py#L668>`_

-**So for latin languages**, it is pretty basic.
+**So for Latin languages**, it is pretty basic.
 We first provide a list of stopwords in ``stopwords-<language-code>.txt`` form.
 We then take some input text and tokenize it into words by splitting the white space.
 After that we perform some bookkeeping and then proceed to count the number of stopwords present.